copetty91/DiceRoller-Briefcase/README.md

 .. _`The BeeWare Project`: https://beeware.org/
 .. _`becoming a financial member of BeeWare`: https://beeware.org/contributing/membership

-To run this please install Python 3.9 to 3.12
+This is a simple dice roller app for Android and Windows.

+Step 1.
+Create folder to clone repo into
+Step 2.
+Clone repo into folder
-Create Virtual Environment in your folder and then run pip install briefcase and pip install toga
+Step 3.
+Create virtual environment in folder using 3.9 to 3.12 Step 4. pip install briefcase and toga

-Ensure Diceroller/src/diceroller/app.py exists and has the dice roller code in it.

-Then run briefcase dev from the /Diceroller directory in terminal.
+Step 5. cd into Diceroller folder
+Step 6.
+Run briefcase dev

-This will launch the app in a window.
+Step 7.
+App should launch in a window

+You can create an installer for Windows by following the instructions at https://briefcase.readthedocs.io/en/stable/tutorial/index.html#tutorial